Skip to main content

 There are different types of treatment for children and adolescents with hepatocellular carcinoma.
 You and your child's care team will work together to decide treatment.
 Many factors will be considered, such as your child's overall health and whether the cancer is newly diagnosed or has come back.

-A pediatric oncologist, a doctor who specializes in treating children with cancer, will oversee treatment.
+A pediatric oncologist, a doctor who specializes in treating children with cancer, will oversee treatment of hepatocellular carcinoma.
 The pediatric oncologist works with other health care providers who are experts in treating children with hepatocellular carcinoma and who specialize in certain areas of medicine.
 It is especially important to have a pediatric surgeon with experience in liver surgery who can send patients to a liver transplant program if needed.
-This may include the following specialists and others:
+Other specialists may include:

 Surgery